Noodle Mix Network More podcasts

 • Sven Brandsma (Seffen99), from the Netherlands and Praatje Podcast, said, “… In my case, the audacity to podcast literally gave me the guts to pursue my dream of starting my own podcast.
 And It happened!
 I now have a Dutch podcast for over a year now.
 I present it with my best friend who is the co-host.
 Our podcast is about Video Games, Movies, Music and Technology.
 It's called Praatje Podcast.
 Where “Praatje Pod” is kind of a Dutch synonym for small talk.
 Thanks you Daniel for all your wisdom, information and fun.”

-Check out My Podcast Reviews to get your own podcast reviews automatically emailed to you and learn how to grow your audience with reviews!
+Use My Podcast Reviews to get your own podcast reviews automatically checked daily and learn how to grow your audience with reviews!

 Announcements